armanpetrosyannet/sqlAG_on_Docker/README.md

 ### 3. Fix the SQL `@@SERVERNAME` on each node

-Containers inherit the image's original machine name, so each replica needs to be re-registered with its actual hostname.
+Containers inherit the image’s original machine name, so each replica needs to be re-registered with its actual hostname.
 Run this **on each container**:

 ```sql
 DECLARE @newName VARCHAR(80);